-The data for the table below is taken from the two sites Rechnerlexikon and Rechenmaschinen Illustrated.
+The data for the table below is mostly taken from the two sites Rechnerlexikon and Rechenmaschinen Illustrated.
 Unfortunately, their information sometimes contradicts each other, and then I have chosen whichever data seems more plausible.

 Walther made many models of pinwheel calculators, and this list is possably not

 M - has a larger input register (10 instead of 6 digits).